pketh/pketh.github.io/_posts/2022-04-05-redesigning-an-app.md

 I was only contracting 1-2 days a week.
 To make the most of that time, Vin would summarize the community, product, and business problems or aspirations of the week, and I'd tackle these in public in the [Futureland.design journal](https://futureland.tv/vin/futureland-design).

-We managed to improve almost every part of FL – here are some highlights,
+We managed to touch almost every part of FL – here are some highlights,

 ## Organizing Journals, Onboarding, and Grouping